GEOS-DEV/geosPythonPackages/docs/index.rst

 Python Tools Setup
 ---------------------------------

-The preferred method to setup the GEOSX python tools is to run the following command in the build directory:
+The preferred method to setup the GEOS python tools is to run the following command in the build directory:

 .. code-block:: bash